Medicinal and Biological Chemistry MSc

 - organisation skills

+The School of Chemistry actively supports and guides its students in their career aspirations.
 As a graduate, you will be well suited to take up roles in the chemical and pharmaceutical industries, either in research and development or sales and marketing.
 You will gain valuable work experience in a real-life research environment.

 Our courses also teach you the valuable skills you need to move into other areas outside chemistry.
 Careers in IT, management or finance are possibilities after completing your degree.